Incident Response Guide

 How should I prioritize assisting with an incident vs. my other work?

 - Incidents are always highest priority!
+If you are asked to join, please check in

 - Development, planning, and meeting activities should be paused during participation in an incident